jonathanfascetti/autoglosser/README.md

     You should see a simple HTML site with a text box and submit button.
     You can paste input words or a phrase into the box (make sure to minimize white space and exess characters) and use the submit button to see results.
-    If there is ambiguity in the input words, you will be prompted to choose options which update the gloss
+    If there is ambiguity in the input words, you will be prompted to choose options which update the gloss Be sure to reload the page between queries.

 Additional terminal flags:
   -u